united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/factorycube-edge/cameraconnect/index.md

 ### Using the Helm chart

-By default cameraconnect will be deactivated in factorycube-edge.
+By default, cameraconnect will be deactivated in factorycube-edge.
 First, you need to enable it in the factorycube-edge values.
-Then you need to create a folder on the node in `/home/rancher/genticam_producer` and move your genTL producer files (*.cti) and all required libaries into that folder.
+Then you need to create a folder on the node in `/home/rancher/genticam_producer` and move your genTL producer files (*.cti) and all required libraries into that folder.
 Then apply your settings to the Helm chart with `helm upgrade`.

-With Lens you can change the values under the apps/releases tab on the left side.
+With Lens, you can change the values under the apps/releases tab on the left side.
 Select factorycube-edge and change your config values.